Frequently Asked Questions

 - Restaurants and fast-food venues

 We recommend learners completing both programmes and gaining both licences together as it widens your employment choices.
 Remember the licences currently last for three years.
-Even if your main job is working in static security most of us earn additional income working at concerts, sporting events, St. Patricks day parades, Christmas parties, etc. You will definitely be offered additional work over the three years so it makes sense to get both qualifications now!
+Even if your main job is working in static security most of us earn additional income working at concerts, sporting events, St. Patricks day parades, Christmas parties, etc.

 Do I need a PSA licence to work at concerts and sporting events in Ireland?